ksun4176/PokeTrade/api/README.md

 - inGameName: The name of the account
 - friendCode: The friend code to add the account

+### `/accounts/:accountId/status`
+Params:
+- accountId: ID of account

+**POST**: Update the account status.
+This will toggle between available and unavailable.

 ### `/accounts/:accountId/trades`
 Params:
 - accountId: ID of account